Be-Secure/Be-Secure/docs/bes-raise_pull_request.md

 The contributor merges the isolated code change pull request to the local branch created specifically for this code review. and tests out the functionalty,do a thorough review based on the [checklist provided by the team Be-Secure](./bes-checklist.md).
-Once the the contributor feels like the code is functional , and it satisfies the checklist they should provide a LGTM approval in the hyperledgerkochi/KOBman's [pull section](https://github.com/Be-Secure/Be-Secure/pulls) .
+Once the the contributor feels like the code is functional , and it satisfies the checklist they should provide a LGTM approval in the Be-Secure [pull section](https://github.com/Be-Secure/Be-Secure/pulls) .
 Only then the code gets merged to Be-Secure's github [master repository](https://github.com/Be-Secure/Be-Secure).

 A code reviewer is recommeded to follow the listed steps , before providing LGTM approval.